 Full disclosure: this is us.
 We built TrueWallet because we wanted something that didn’t exist yet.

 What we do: Track both politicians and hedge funds (via 13F filings) in one place.
-Right now, that’s 46 politicians and 11 institutional investors, processing 3,619+ trades and monitoring 232 active positions.
 Simulated copy-trade backtests with the disclosure delay built in.
 Portfolio-level metrics (CAGR, Sharpe ratio, risk score, PnL).
 Real-time alerts when new disclosures drop.
 Native iOS app.

 What we’re still working on: We’re in beta.
 The web version is limited to the landing page for now.
-The dataset is growing but not as deep historically as Capitol Trades or Quiver Quant (they’ve had more years to accumulate data).
+The dataset is growing but not as deep historically as Capitol Trades or Quiver Quant.
 Android isn’t available yet.

 Where we think we stand out: The combination of politicians and hedge funds in one app.
 Backtests that account for the real disclosure delay, not theoretical same-day returns.
-And a mobile-first experience.
-Most of the other tools are desktop-web-only.
+A mobile-first experience.
+And it works internationally, not just in the US.

 We’re not going to pretend we’re already the best at everything.
 We’re new.
 But we think the approach is right: unified data, realistic backtests, mobile-first.